 These workers set up, control and monitor the machine tools used to fabricate metal parts used in a variety of industries.
 In some instances, the cutting and grinding of metal stock is performed manually, but machinists might also program instructions into computer numerically controlled (CNC) machines to automatically regulate the size and speed of a cut.
 Machinists could also be responsible for fine tuning machines' cutting pieces or examining finished products to ensure they meet the specifications outlined by blueprints and CAD designs.

-According to the U.S. Bureau of Labor Statistics (BLS), machinists earned a median salary of $39,570 as of May 2013 (www.bls.gov).
-These precision metal workers were expected to experience nine percent growth in employment opportunities over the 2012-2022 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), machinists earned a mean salary of $45,250 as of May 2018 (www.bls.gov).
+These precision metal workers were expected to experience a growth in employment opportunities which is slower than average through 2028.

 Tool and Die Maker